data-apis/scipy-2023-presentation/paper.rst

 Design
 ------

-To understand API design of array libraries within the SPE, we first identified a representative sample of commonly used Python array libraries.
+To understand API design of array libraries within the scientific Python ecosystem, we first identified a representative sample of commonly used Python array libraries.
 The sample included the following libraries: NumPy, Dask Array, CuPy, MXNet, JAX, TensorFlow, and PyTorch.
 Next, we extracted public APIs for each library by